-• Department where employed, and

-• Job title. (i.e. Administrative Assistant, Marketing Assistant, Student Ambassador)
+- Department where employed, and - Job title. (f.e.
+Administrative Assistant, Marketing Assistant, Student Ambassador)

 Students have the right to refuse to allow the University to release any or all of this information as directory information.
 Students wishing to withhold Directory Information must submit a signed written request to the SSU Office of Admissions and Records, Attn: Registrar.